falco-talon/falco-talon.github.io/content/en/docs/overview/_index.md

 #### What is it *not yet* good for?

-See this [issue on Github](https://github.com/Issif/falco-talon/issues/136) to know more about the upcoming. features.
+See this [issue on Github](https://github.com/Issif/falco-talon/issues/136) to know more about the upcoming features.

 ## Where should I go next?